HaoWuLab-Bioinformatics/SCMcluster/README.md

 ` df=pd.read_csv('./yourpath',index_col=0,sep='\t') `

 When using SCMcluster.py, you need to input the matrix path after feature extraction.
-Enter the same as above.
+Enter the path of your data as above.
 At the same time, you need to enter the number of clusters to be clustered according to the prompts.